Retinol in K-Beauty

 Another simple reason is that a trip to the dermatologist is far cheaper and more accessible in Korea than in Western countries.
 Whereas an appointment with a dermatologist will set you back about $300 dollars in Australia and is often seen as a last resort for those with serious skin issues, in Korea, people regularly visit a specialist to discuss their skincare.
 It's not uncommon for people to make fortnightly trips to an aesthetician for non-invasive skin management as well.

-Take APLB Retinol Vitamin A Moisture Cream.
+Take Jelly Ko Be Jelly Overnight Dream Serum and refill.
 This is a great option if you are looking to introduce a Vitamin A product into your nightly routine.
-It's perfect for drier and mature skin types because it also incorporates peptides, niacinamide and liquorice.
+It's perfect for drier and mature skin types because it also incorporates collage, 4 types of hyaluronic acid, probiotics and licorice.
 The rich texture offers loads of additional hydration so that skin won't dry out.
 It also works to firm, plump and brighten the overall texture of your skin.

 If you have any more questions about retinol or anti-ageing skincare then please reach out to us!
 We love chatting all things skincare and can even assist you with creating the perfect routine for your skin.